jfinkels/flask-restless/docs/customizing.rst

    :http:method:`patch` method.

-The preprocessors and postprocessors for each type of request accept different arguments, but none of them has a return value (more specifically, any returned value is ignored).
+The preprocessors and postprocessors for each type of request accept different arguments.
+Most of them should have no return value (more specifically, any returned value is ignored).
+The return value from the ``GET_SINGLE``, ``PATCH_SINGLE``, and ``DELETE`` preprocessors is interpreted as a value with which to replace ``instance_id``, the variable containing the value of the primary key of the requested instance of the model.
+For example, if a request for :http:get:`/api/person/1` encounters a preprocessor (for ``GET_SINGLE``) that returns the integer ``8``, Flask-Restless will continue to process the request as if it had received :http:get:`/api/person/8`.
+(If multiple preprocessors are specified for a single HTTP method and each one has a return value, Flask-Restless will only remember the value returned by the last preprocessor function.)

 Those preprocessors and postprocessors that accept dictionaries as parameters can (and should) modify their arguments *in-place*.
 That means the changes made to, for example, the ``result`` dictionary will be seen by the Flask-Restless view functions and ultimately returned to the client.

 The arguments to the preprocessor and postprocessor functions will be provided as keyword arguments, so you should always add ``**kw`` as the final argument